Turner, a Democrat, was the representative for Texas’s 2nd congressional district from 1997 to 2004.

 - H.R.
 4258 (108th): Rapid Pathogen Identification to Delivery of Cures Act

 From Jan 1997 to Dec 2004, Turner missed 121 of 4,618 roll call votes, which is 2.6%.
-This is better than the median of 2.9% among the lifetime records of representatives serving in Dec 2004.
+This is on par with the median of 2.9% among the lifetime records of representatives serving in Dec 2004.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: